 Hebrides Cruises, Oban – this family-owned company is proof cruising can be environmentally friendly.
 Offering cruises around the Hebrides and stunning north west coast, Hebrides Cruises are committed to lowering their carbon footprint and reducing noise pollution, regularly servicing their fleet and serving locally sourced produce.
 There’s also an accredited wildlife expert onboard ready to explain all about the delicate marine habitat of the Hebrides.

 Rabbie’s Tours – this Edinburgh-based bus tour company offers trips around the country in their 16-seater minibuses – great for avoiding congestion on narrow Highland roads.
-On Rabbie’s Tours you can rest assured you’re supporting local accommodation and businesses along the way, and off-setting your carbon footprint.
+On Rabbie’s Tours you can be rest assured you’re supporting local accommodation and businesses along the way, and off-setting your carbon footprint.
 This is because Rabbie’s donates £10 to charity for each tonne of carbon produced on their journeys.

 HAVE A DRAM OF SUSTAINABLE WHISKY

 Scottish whisky has never been more popular, but did you know the whisky and spirit industry is spearheading major innovations in sustainable technology?
 Here’s how you can enjoy a wee dram, gin or vodka tipple and help protect the planet.

 Glengoyne Distillery, north of Glasgow – Glengoyne is a distillery that is in true harmony with its natural surroundings.
 It’s the first to have its own wetlands as means of disposing of the liquid waste produced during the malting process – most distilleries send theirs to an industrial treatment plant.
 Relying on natural reed beds to filter the waste in an eco-friendly method has another benefit – a flourishing natural habitat for birds, plants, insects and other wildlife.